Get E-Book

 });

-That state dies with the socket.
+That state should disappear with the socket.
 If a shared map tracks it, delete from the map in close.
 If a timer tracks it, clear the timer in close.
-If a parser holds buffers, drop references in close.
-The lower handle is gone by then, and the application state should stop retaining memory for that peer.
+If a parser holds buffers, drop those references in close.
+Once the lower handle is gone, application state for that peer should stop retaining memory.

 const timer = setInterval(() => socket.write('.'), 1000);